Chat Control: The EU’s CSEM scanner proposal

 On 11 May 2022 the European Commission presented a proposal which would make chat control searching mandatory for all e-mail and messenger providers and would even apply to so far securely end-to-end encrypted communication services.
 Prior to the proposal a public consultation had revealed that a majority of respondents, both citizens and stakeholders, opposed imposing an obligation to use chat control.
 Over 80% of respondents opposed its application to end-to-end encrypted communications.

 Currently a regulation is in place allowing providers to scan communications voluntarily (so-called “Chat Control 1.0”).
-So far only some unencrypted US communications services such as GMail, Meta/Facebook Messenger and X-Box apply chat control voluntarily.
+So far only some unencrypted US communications services such as GMail, Facebook/Instagram Messenger, Skype, Snapchat, iCloud email and X-Box apply chat control voluntarily (more details here).
+As a result of the mandatory Chat Control 2.0 proposal, the Commission expects a 3.5-fold increase in scanning reports (by 354%).

 The Chat Control 2.0 Proposal